Is Being a Lawyer Worth it? 5 Things to Consider About 'America's Unhappiest Job'

 “Lawyers often have demanding schedules and heavy workloads, which may contribute to increased stress levels,” says the ABA.
 High stress is a big factor in job satisfaction, not to mention that chronic stress places workers at risk for heart disease, anxiety and depression.

 Lawyers are in the unusual position of actually being better at their jobs if they have a pessimistic mindset rather than a rosy outlook, according to the ABA.
 A lawyer’s ability to see everything that could possibly go wrong comes in handy when they’re building an airtight case against the opposition.

 Unfortunately, that pessimism doesn’t bring the same benefits to other areas of life.
 Pessimists are more likely to face a series of health risks than optimistic people, including a tendency to struggle with obesity, pick up smoking and develop other unhealthy habits.

 Is being a lawyer worth it?
 That’s something only you can decide.
 Becoming a lawyer definitely isn’t for everyone.
 If you decide that the risks don’t outweigh the rewards, you don’t necessarily have to give up your dream of working in the legal field.
 There are plenty of other career options that may better suit your skills and interests.

 Learn more about your other options in our article, “6 Overlooked Legal Careers to Consider When You Don’t Want to Become a Lawyer.”

 - How Accurate are Crime Shows on TV?
 7 Common Myths

 - Paralegal vs. Lawyer: The Guide to Help You Decide

 * BLS salary data represents national, averaged earnings for the occupations listed and includes workers at all levels of education and experience.
-This data does not represent starting salaries.
 Employment conditions in your area may vary.